Man remanded for allegedly killing taxi driver

 Click for Market Deals →

-The Mamponteng District Court has, for the second time, remanded into prison custody the 23-year-old man, accused of killing a taxi driver over a GH¢1,200, which the deceased owned him.
+The Mamponteng District Court has, for the second time, remanded in prison custody the 23-year-old man, accused of killing a taxi driver over GH?1,200, which the deceased owed him.

 The suspect, Emmanuel Awuah, has been preliminary charged with two counts of conspiracy to commit murder and murder, but, his plea is yet to be taken.

-Detective Sergeant (Sgt) Steven Oppong told the court that his outfit was yet to receive an autopsy report on the deceased from the Komfo Anokye Teaching Hospital, and was also yet to send the docket on the case to the Attorney General for advice on the case.
+Detective Sergeant (Sgt) Steven Oppong told the court that his outfit was yet to receive an autopsy report on the deceased from the Komfo Anokye Teaching Hospital, and was also yet to send the docket on the case to the Attorney General for advice .

 The court heard that Awuah was a friend of the deceased, Thomas Kwame Danso, 24.